Darwen F.C. (1870): Rivalries

-During the early decades of its existence Darwen had a fierce rivalry with Blackburn Rovers with many of their games being dogged by crowd trouble between both sets of fans.
+During the early decades of its existence Darwen had a fierce rivalry with Blackburn Rovers, with many of their games being dogged by crowd trouble between both sets of fans.
 The rivalry became increasingly bitter, especially after Fergie Suter left Darwen in order to join Blackburn in 1880.

-The teams played each other 8 times competitively with Blackburn winning 7 and Darwen winning 1.
+The teams played each other eight times competitively, with Blackburn winning seven and Darwen winning one.

 The rivalry died down with the rise of Blackburn and the fall of Darwen with the two teams not meeting again.
-The rivalry is notable because Ewood Park and Anchor Ground are only 1.5 miles from each other.